hardbyte/python-can/doc/bit_timing.rst

    different bit rates.
 As a result, there are two separate sample points to consider.

+Another important parameter is **f_clock**: The CAN system clock frequency in Hz.
+This frequency is used to derive the TQ size from the bit rate.
+The relationship is ``f_clock = (tseg1+tseg2+1) * bitrate * brp``.
+The bit rate prescaler value (``brp``) is usually determined by the controller and is chosen to ensure that the resulting bit time is an integer value.
+Typical CAN clock frequencies are 8-80 MHz.

 In most cases, the recommended settings for a predefined set of common bit rates will work just fine.
 In some cases, however, it may be necessary to specify custom bit timings.
 The :class:`can.BitTiming` and :class:`can.BitTimingFd` classes can be used for this purpose to specify bit timings in a relatively interface agnostic manner.

-It is possible to specify the same settings for a CAN 2.0 bus using the config file:
+It is possible to specify CAN 2.0 bit timings using the config file:

 .. code-block:: none

     [default]
+    interface=canalystii
     f_clock=8000000
     bitrate=1000000
     tseg1=5